 If your symptoms do not improve, your healthcare team may prescribe medication to help.
 Iron supplements can be given if blood tests have shown that your restless legs syndrome is caused by iron deficiency.
-You may be given specific medications to suppress restless legs syndrome.
-These include painkillers, sleeping tablets (sedatives) and dopamine agonist medications which are commonly prescribed for neurological conditions such as Parkinson's.
-Some types of dopamine agonists can cause impulsive behaviours such as excessive eating or gambling.
-Talk to your kidney team if you have any concerns.
+Or, you may be given specific medications to suppress restless legs syndrome.
+These include painkillers, sleeping tablets (sedatives) and medications commonly prescribed for neurological conditions.